Weed Control

 • If the officer confirms that there is a weed problem, a notice is sent to the property owner notifying them that they have 7 to 10 days to resolve the issue.

 • Once weed notices are issued and time to remedy has expired, a work order will be given to a city contractor to promptly remove the weeds.
-The expense for this removal will be incurred by the property owner and will be added to their annual property taxes.
+The expense for this removal will be billed to the property owner and added to their annual property taxes.

 • Be aware, additional measures may be required to remove all of the weeds (ie: more than one cutting).
 It is the responsibility of the property owners to control the weeds on their property and to arrange the appropriate services and contractors to keep weed spread under control.